mpaulacaldas/notes/R/cr-erum2018.md

 *Extract from e-mail I sent to my coworkers*

-Last week I attendended the 2018 European R Users Meeting (eRum2018) in Budapest.
+Last week I attended the 2018 European R Users Meeting (eRum2018) in Budapest.
 The conference is held every two years in Europe and gathers hundreds of R Users from industry and academia.

 This year's conference lasted three days, with one day dedicated to workshops, and the other two to presentations (which included keynotes, shiny demos, lightning talks and poster sessions).